Joeydreambig/Shufflow-ai-productivity-tool/README.md

 The following existed before the submission period:

 - Original Shufflow product concept
-- Initial task-management workflow
+- AI-assisted task breakdown workflow
-- Task breakdown, recommendation, and summarisation features
+- Task recommendation and prioritisation logic
-- Preliminary interface and working prototype
-- Two rounds of user interviews
+- Context preservation concept for interrupted tasks
-- Initial usability survey
+- Initial web prototype

 ### Built during Build Week

 The following work was completed during the submission period:

-- **[Interaction name]:** [Explain what the user does and how it supports starting, switching, or returning.]
-- **[Interaction name]:** [Explain the visible behavior and the problem it addresses.]
-- **[Interaction name]:** [Explain the visible behavior and its connection to the user research.]
-- **[Technical component]:** [Identify the new component, state logic, animation, accessibility work, or integration.]
-- **[Testing work]:** [Identify tests, evaluation, debugging, or performance improvements completed with Codex.]

-Evidence of this work is available through:

-- **Build Week commit range:** [Link to dated commits]
-- **Primary Codex Session ID:** [Session ID obtained through `/feedback`]
-- **New or substantially changed files:** [List important files or directories]
-- **Before-and-after documentation:** [Link or repository path]
+- Flow Cube interaction system: Created a fidget-inspired spatial interaction model that represents a user's current workflow state as a manipulable object.
+Users can interact with the cube to navigate between tasks while maintaining awareness of their current progress and context.

+- Swipe-based task transition interaction: Implemented directional gestures where users intentionally swipe right to shuffle to a recommended next task and swipe left to return to the previous task.
+This reduces accidental switching and keeps the user in control of transitions.

+- Adaptive timer and visual feedback system: Redesigned the timer and interaction feedback to remain visible while avoiding interference with task names, step names, and essential workflow information.

 ## Why fidget-inspired interaction?

 During user interviews, participants described using physical fidget objects as part of their daily routines.
-This led us to examine the interaction principles behind those objects, including immediacy, repetition, low-friction movement, and sensory feedback.
+This led us to investigate interaction principles behind these objects, including:
+- Immediate physical feedback
+- Simple repetitive actions
+- Low cognitive demand
+- Small moments of engagement
+- Sensory cues that support transitions

 Our goal was not to place a decorative digital toy inside a productivity app.
 We wanted to translate useful interaction qualities into actions that could reduce the effort required to begin, switch, and resume work.